Orléans Health Hub

 Frequently asked questions

 Five companies have been prequalified to build and finance the Orléans Health Hub project.
 Companies were prequalified based on their construction capability, experience, qualified personnel and financial capacity to deliver a project of this size and scope.
-They are:

 - Amico Affiliates